 Need help figuring out how to prioritize?
 Ask yourself:

 - Who you are?
 (The answer is as simple as your company name.)

 - What do you do?
 (What product / service do you offer?)

 - Whom do you serve?
-(For example, WWW is form women who have or want to have a web-based business.)
+(For example, WWW is for women who have or want to have their own business.)

 Answering these questions will help you prioritize your business needs, wishes, and wants.

 When I speak about organizing, I am not talking about your desk (although having a tidy work space does seem to be conducive to better, more efficient work – see next paragraph).
 The first and foremost item to organize is your time.
 You have got to “calendar it”.
 I cannot stress how important this is.
 Calendar everything – your work obligations, your workout time, your carpool time, and (this is crucial!) give yourself room to breathe.
 Add in time for driving or socializing at your child’s school pickup.
 Block out time for “just in case” moments – maybe a project needs some extra love or maybe your best friend wants to meet for an impromptu heart-to-heart.

 As you organize your time – the organization of your life will fall into place.
 And if it doesn’t, then make some time to organize your cupboard, refrigerator, closet, and work space.
 Cluttered pantries or closets full of clothes you wore in yesteryear can have a cluttering effect on your brain – leaving you feeling more scattered and less focused for what your priorities are.